 Group by Main Category.
 This will create a Main Category filter for each Main Category value in your data.

-You can also add rules below the Grouping option, to filter only the Main Categories you wish to show.
+You can also add rules below the Group By option, to filter only the Main Categories you wish to show, or to show only specific items within those Main Cateogries.
 These are the same rules as in the non-dynamic, regular filters.

 How to Position Dynamic Filters in the Catalog Filter Tree

 Next, you'll need to assign the filters to the relevant Catalogs.
 If you are not using Multiple Catalogs, assign them to the Default Catalog.
 (You may need to enable the Multiple Catalog feature for the "Catalogs" configuration to be enabled).

 Edit the Catalog and go to the Filters tab.